Format:

 With an estimated 3.5 million unfilled industry jobs, according to Cybersecurity Ventures, cybersecurity is a safe and readily recommendable career to jump into.
 A career in cybersecurity is highly fulfilling, as the industry is designed to protect people and businesses at large from a wide range of security risks.

 Cybersecurity professionals must possess a lot of technical know-how, risk assessment skills, data and security knowledge, and threat intelligence skills.
-At Gonzaga University, our online Cybersecurity Bootcamp is engineered to provide students with all they need to start their career in the industry.
+At Gonzaga University, our online Cybersecurity Bootcamp, offered in partnership with Springboard, is engineered to provide students with all they need to start their career in the industry.
 We do this by providing you with a thoroughly curated curriculum designed by industry experts, including hands-on projects that offer a real-world experience tailored specifically for your future career.

 Cybersecurity Bootcamp Details